Skip navigation

 5. Offer professional development

 Support Hispanic employees through mentorship programs, leadership development opportunities and affinity groups or ERGs.
-The objective is to help them advance in their careers while signaling to the organization a commitment to fostering diverse leadership.
+The objective is to help employees advance in their careers while signaling to the organization a commitment to fostering diverse leadership.

 Celebrating Hispanic heritage year-round

 While Hispanic Heritage Month is an important celebration, organizations should ensure that inclusion is ongoing.
 Use it as a launchpad for year-round initiatives that support and celebrate diversity in all forms.
+For HR, People and L&D leaders, the strongest cultural celebrations are connected to sustained learning, manager support and measurable behavior change.

 Learn live.
 Adapt faster.